marcusjwhelan/binary-type-tree/README.md

 //
 let avlTree: BTT.AVLTree = new BTT.AVLTree({unique: true});
 // Lets avlTree tree has keys 0-100 with values 100-0
+//
-// I want all the values greater than or equal 90 let nintyUp: BTT.SNDBSA = avlTree.tree.query({$gte: 90});
+// I want all the keys greater than or equal 90 let nintyUp: BTT.SNDBSA = avlTree.tree.query({$gte: 90});
-// nintyUp will have an array of values [10..0]
+// nintyUp will have an array of values from [10..0]
+//
-// If I want to get values greather then 50 but less than 60 but not 55 let fullQuery: BTT.SNDBSA = avlTree.tree.query({$gte: 50, $lte: 60, $ne: 55});
+// If I want to get values greater then 50 but less than 60 but not 55 let fullQuery: BTT.SNDBSA = avlTree.tree.query({$gte: 50, $lte: 60, $ne: 55});
 // fullQuery = [50,51,52,53,54,56,57,58,59,60];
+//
 // You could supply a new checkKeyEquality to check for arrays
 // so you could possibly have
 let exampleQ: BTT.SNDBSA = avlTree.tree.query({$ne: [...90]});